mne-tools/mne-hfo/README.md

 ii) sharing the results with others in a readable format and iii) comparing algorithms against each other on the same dataset.

-MNE-BIDS links BIDS, MNE-Python and iEEG event detection with the goal to make HFO detection more transparent, more robust, and facilitate data and code sharing with co-workers and collaborators.
+MNE-HFO links BIDS, MNE-Python and iEEG HFO event detection with the goal to make HFO detection more transparent, more robust, and facilitate data and code sharing with co-workers and collaborators.